Resource Round-Up: Owl Activities for the Classroom

-Learning about owls is always a fun activity for primary grade students.
-This post is a round-up of various owl resources and activities that we have used in our classroom over the years.
+Learning about owls is always a fun activity for primary-grade students.
+This post is a round-up of various owl activities and resources that we have used in our classroom over the years.

-Fiction and nonfiction owl books are a must to add to a classroom library.
+Fiction and nonfiction owl books must be added to a classroom library.
 Some of our favorite owl books can be found here.

 Nonfiction Resources